MicrosoftDocs/power-platform/power-virtual-agents/teams/advanced-end-user-authentication-teams.md

 >[!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer-teams.md)]

+Bots created in Microsoft Teams comes with authentication pre-configured to use Teams' authentication.

-You can enable user authentication within a bot conversation so the bot can:
+You can also enable user authentication within a bot conversation so the bot can:

-- Get a user's basic properties such as name and ID in bot variables.
+- Get a user's basic properties such as user name and ID in bot variables.
 - Prompt a user to sign in using an authentication node, so the bot can retrieve the user's information from a back-end system.
-- Use single sign-on (SSO) so your users don't need to sign in manually.
+- Use single sign-on (SSO) on Web channels so your users don't need to sign in manually.

 Read more about [Configuring and using authentication in the Power Virtual Agents web app documentation](../advanced-end-user-authentication.md).